CS171/Homework_instructions/week-09/lab/week-09_lab.md

 2) Please download the CSV file: [florentine-familiy-attributes.csv](florentine-familiy-attributes.csv)

-3) The adjacency matrices are only available in the raw text format shown above.
+3) The adjacency matrices are only available in the raw text format [shown above](#adjacency_matrices).
 Copy the matrices and integrate them into your code so that you can easily access each element with ```matrix[i][j]```.

 4) Sanity check: Print the data of all 3 files with ```console.log()``` to make sure that the data is correct.
 (You should always check for errors before you continue to the next step in a project.)

-5) When creating an instance of your Matrix class, make sure and pass in all the necessary data to the constructor (graph edges for family, graph edges for business, graph attributes).
+5) When creating an instance of your Matrix class, make sure and pass in all the necessary data to the constructor (graph edges for family, graph edges for business, and graph attributes).

 <details><summary>***Extra hint*** (click me only if you are stuck)</summary>
 <p>